dvinay/Spring-crash-course/Readme.md

 ### Spring bean autowiring ###
--autowiring is a concept, where Dependency can be managed by container -autowiring can be done, in two ways
+- autowiring is a concept, where Dependency can be managed by container
+- autowiring can be done, in two ways
 	1) XML
 		a) NO(Default)
 		b) By Type (setter injection)